How do I Market my Home Improvement Business? Attract a Profitable Customer Base.

 - Remodeling Contractors: Homeowners who are not DIYers

 - Generator Installers: Homeowners who want comfort or convenience

 The list goes on and on.
 But what you can see by the examples above is there are subtle differences.
 The first step is to figure how who exactly you should be marketing to.
 Then get the word out at the right time.
 Finally, by marketing smarter you'll attract the right customers instead of any customer.
 Get started now!
 Create your smarter marketing strategy using the step-by-step process outlined below.

 Ok, so how do I market my home improvement business?

 Your marketing needs are unique and your time is precious.
-That's why it makes sense to craft a home improvement marketing strategy that is tailored precisely to your business.
-One that first targets your potential customers, delivers just the right messaging to that target audience at just the right time, and then continues to nurture those leads to help them convert into customers.
+That's why it makes sense to have a home improvement marketing strategy tailored to your business.
+One that:

 - Growing your customer base in a targeted regional area

 - Promoting your company's sales and services in a timely manner

 - Staying on top of home improvement marketing trends